d-stephenson/d-stephenson.github.io/_posts/2021-05-06-journal-seven-des501.md

   </tr>
   <tr valign="top">
     <td><code>color: black;</code></td>
-    <td>This is used to specific predefined colours, that can be described in this example or RGB, HSL, RGBA, HEX, etc.</td>
+    <td>This is used to specific predefined colours, that can be described <br>
+    in this example or RGB, HSL, RGBA, HEX, etc.</td>
   </tr>
   <tr valign="top">
     <td><code>font-family: helvetica;</code></td>
-    <td> The property is used to specify the font within an element, several font names can be included and used as a fallback if the browser doesn't support the first font.</td>
+    <td> The property is used to specify the font within an element, several <br>
+    font names can be included and used as a fallback if the browser doesn't <br>
+    support the first font.</td>
   </tr>
   <tr valign="top">
     <td><code>padding: 100px;</code></td>
-    <td>The padding property is used to pad the space between the content and its border.
-This property has four values for top, right, bottom, left, in that order.</td>
+    <td>The padding property is used to pad the space between the content and<br>
+     its border.
+This property has four values for top, right, bottom, left, <br>
+     in that order.</td>
   </tr>
   <tr valign="top">
     <td><code>display: block;</code></td>